akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 side of the connection*".
 This is a feature, as it allows one only to consume the entity, and back-pressure servers/clients from overwhelming our application, possibly causing un-necessary buffering of the entity in memory.

+Put another way: Streaming *all the way through* is a feature of Akka HTTP that allows consuming entities (and pulling them through the network) in a streaming fashion, and only *on demand* when the client is ready to consume the bytes.
+Therefore, you have to explicitly consume or discard the entity.

+On a client, for example, if the application doesn't subscribe to the response entity within `akka.http.host-connection-pool.response-entity-subscription-timeout`, the stream will fail with a `TimeoutException: Response entity was not subscribed after ...`.

 @@@ warning

 Consuming (or discarding) the Entity of a request is mandatory!